anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A house divided against itself cannot stand.
+Quote: Character develops itself in the stream of life.

-By: Abraham Lincoln
+By: Johann Wolfgang von Goethe